Check eligibility for a mortgage

 You may prefer a tracker deal because it is possible to make an educated guess about when the Bank of England base rate is going to change, while it can be almost impossible to tell when a lender will change its SVR.

-As with any mortgage, you need to ask yourself a set of questions, like these below:
+As with any mortgage, you need to ask yourself a few key questions, such as –

 It’s a good idea to use a mortgage calculator to get an idea of how much you can borrow, according to your salary.
 This will help you to work out the price range of houses.